dimitri/pgcopydb/docs/intro.rst

   $ pgcopydb clone --table-jobs 4 --index-jobs 4

-See the manual page for :ref:`pgcopydb_clone` for detailed information about how the command is implementedalong with many other supported options.
+See the manual page for :ref:`pgcopydb_clone` for detailed information about how the command is implemented along with many other supported options.

 Feature Matrix
 --------------